Pet Friendly Guidelines

 Is my pet welcome?

-Well-behaved pets, just like well-behaved people, are welcome on powered and unpowered sites at the Estuary Hideaway Holiday Park (except at peak times on long weekends, Easter, and the Christmas/New Year period (24 December – 31 January each year).
+Well-behaved pets, just like well-behaved people, are welcome on powered and unpowered sites at the Estuary Hideaway Holiday Park.

 However, they cannot be accommodated at the Molloy Hideaway Holiday Park because, well, the native wildlife that already roams the park just wouldn’t like it.
 Nor can your furry friends take up residence in any of our park homes, cabins, motel rooms or villas.